RIOT-OS/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 configurations from SF A to B, register B as source and destination and add A as a source).

-A conceptual example of a SF can be found in the Appendix.
+A conceptual example of a SF can be found in the [Appendix](#Appendix).

 ## 3.3.
 RIOT Registry Usage Flow

 ### Registry Initialization
 Modules declare and register **RH** for configuration groups in the RIOT Registry. **Storage facilities** are registered as sources and/or destinations of configurations in the RIOT Registry.

 <img align="center" src="./files/rdm-draft-alamos-lanzieri-runtime-configuration-architecture/registry-boot.svg" width="300" />

 ### Get, set, apply and export configurations
-At any time, the application or the configuration manager can _retrieve_ a configuration value (`registry_get_value`), _set_ a configuration value (`registry_set_value`), _apply_ configuration changes (`registry_commit`) or _export_ configurations using a user-defined callback function
+At any time, the application or a configuration manager can _retrieve_ a configuration value (`registry_get_value`), _set_ a configuration value (`registry_set_value`), _apply_ configuration changes (`registry_commit`) or _export_ configurations using a user-defined callback function